-Christof studied Romance languages, English and Psychology in Freiburg (Germany) and Tours (France).
+Christof studied Romance languages, English and Psychology in Freiburg and Tours.
 His master’s thesis was on French contemporary writer François Bon (cf. www.tierslivre.net).
 He obtained his PhD in 2008 with a study of La Description double dans le roman des Lumières 1760-1800 (binational programme Kassel / Paris IV-Sorbonne).
 The thesis has been awarded the Prix Germaine de Stael 2010 and published with Classiques Garnier.
-From 2004 to 2011, he has been a research assistant at the Institute of Romance Languages and Literatures at Kassel University (Germany).
-Since 2011, he is a research associate at the Department for Literary Computing at University of Würzburg, first as a researcher in the DARIAH-DE (Digital Research Infrastructure for the Arts and Humanities) inititative, since 2014 as leader of the Computational Literary Genre Stylistics group.
+From 2004 to 2011, he has been a research assistant at the Institute of Romance Languages and Literatures at Kassel University.
+From 2011 to 2017, he has been a research associate at the Department for Literary Computing at University of Würzburg, first as a researcher in the DARIAH-DE (Digital Research Infrastructure for the Arts and Humanities) inititative, then as leader of the Computational Literary Genre Stylistics group.
+In 2017, he received the offer to join Trier University as Full Professor of Digital Humanities.

 Areas of interests